Francisco Antonio Laureana: "The Satyr of Corrientes" case

 Between 1973 and 1974, a series of rapes and murders of women occurred in the city of Corrientes, where Laureana was originally from.
 The suspect was nicknamed "The Satyr of Corrientes."
 There were at least three murders.

 A young man named Horacio Di Montova was tried and convicted for one of the murders.
 In later years, his guilt has been questioned.
 Some criminologists believe that Francisco Laureana was responsible, since the killer had a similar modus operandi, and the rapes and murders stopped after he left the city.

 Murder of Ana Maria Rivarola

-On September 24, 1974, an 8-year-old girl named Ana María Rivarola was abused and strangled to death inside the San Marcelo school in northern Buenos Aires.
+On September 24, 1974, an 8-year-old girl named Ana María Rivarola was abused and strangled to death inside the San Marcelo school in Don Torcuato, northern Buenos Aires province..
 The murderer was never found.

 Laureana was one of the many people the police investigated as a possible suspect, since the murder occurred a few months after her arrival in the city.